skip to main content

 9 units (3-0-6) | third term

 Fundamentals of aerosol physics and chemistry; aerodynamics and diffusion of aerosol particles; condensation and evaporation; thermodynamics of particulate systems; nucleation; coagulation; particle size distributions; optics of small particles.
-Offered 2023-24.
+Not offered 2024-25.

 Instructor: Flagan